Top 3 Regression Testing types & how to execute them

 Listen on the go!

 The National Security Agency recently alerted Microsoft about a major flaw discovered in the Windows operating system.
-The bug could expose the users to significant breaches, surveillance, or disruption, reported the Washington Post.
+The bug could expose the users to significant breaches, surveillance, or disruption, reported Washington Post.
 Post the alert, Microsoft has released a security patch for the flaw.
-The bug was essentially a mistake in the computer code that would have affected the Windows 10 OS, which governments and businesses widely use.
-There could have been serious implications if the wrong forces sensed the bug earlier and exploited the vulnerability to cause serious damage.
+The bug was essentially a mistake in the computer code that would have affected the Windows 10 OS, which is widely used by governments and businesses.
+There could have been serious implications if the wrong forces sensed the bug earlier and exploited the vulnerabiliy to cause serious damage.

-The thing about finding bugs ages after the code has gone live is that it needs to be backdated and fixed to fall back into its place seamlessly.
-Before embarking on how to do regression testing, it’s better to understand what Regression testing and its types are to ensure that there are as few after-release shocks as possible.
+The thing about finding bugs ages after the code has gone live is that it needs to be backdated and fixed, such that it falls back into its place seamlessly.
+Regression testing needs to be done to ensure that there are as little of these after-release shocks as possible.

 What is Regression Testing?

-Regression testing is a black–box testing technique performed by executing code units repeatedly to ensure that the ongoing code modifications do not impact the system’s functionality.
-Alterations to the application can occur in various forms: new functionality, bug fixes, integrations, functionality enhancements, interfaces, patches, etc. Many software development engineers would insist that it would suffice as long as essential functions are tested and can deliver results as per the requirement.
-While this may be practical, regression testing can prove to be a real blessing at a later stage because rather than guaranteeing the functionality being tested for, it ensures that there are no other nasty surprises.
+Regression testing is a blackbox testing technique performed by executing units of code repeatedly to ensure that the on-going code modifications do not impact the systems functionality.
+Alterations to the application can occur in various forms, be it new functionality, bug fixes, integrations, functionality enhancements, interfaces, patches, among others.
+Many software development engineers would insist that as long as essential functions are tested and are able to deliver results as per the requirement, it would suffice.
+While this may be practical, regression testing can prove to be a real blessing at a later stage, because rather than just guaranteeing the functionality being tested for, it ensures that there are no other nasty surprises.

-Even seemingly irrelevant modifications can result in a complete breakdown of existing functionality.
-This is why regression testing is crucial: to ascertain that the modified code has not impacted ANY part of the system.
-It is advisable to standardize the process of regression testing and ensure that regression tests are executed as often as possible throughout the software development life cycle.
+Even seemingly irrelevant modifications can result in complete breaking down of existing functionality.
+This is why regression testing is crucial; to ascertain that the modified code has not impacted ANY part of the system.
+It is advisable for regression tests to be executed as often as possible throughout the software development life cycle.

 Types of Regression Testing